akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry’s jaw tightened.
 “Then I will have made a rash vow and a fool of myself.
 It would not be the first time.”
 He paused.
 “But I do not think she will refuse him.
 I have seen the way she looks at him.
 Not with love—not yet—but with something.
 Curiosity.
 Respect.
 The beginning of trust.”

-Harold said nothing.
-He was thinking of his own marriage, arranged by his father when he was barely more than a boy.
-He had been angry at first, resentful.
-But his wife had been patient, and kind, and over the years anger had softened into something deeper.
-He wanted the same for Beatrice.

-“You know,” he said, “that in our world, parents choose the match.
-The children learn to love—or at least to live—afterward.
+Henry’s jaw tightened.
+“Then I will have made a rash vow and a fool of myself.
+It would not be the first time.”
+He paused.
+“But I do not think she will refuse him.
+I have seen the way she looks at him.
+Not with love – not yet – but with something.
+Curiosity.
+Respect.
+The beginning of trust.”

+Matilda spoke then, her voice calm.
+“A woman’s heart is not a fortress to be stormed, my lord.
+It is a garden.
+It must be tended.”
+She looked at Harold.
+“As parents, it is our responsibility to prepare the soil, to make a good match for our children.
+Your daughter will choose in her own time, just as I did.
+And that is as it should be.”

+Harold inclined his head.
+“It is truth, Your Grace.”

+Henry waved a hand.
+“A woman should speak of women’s things.
+But the bargain is between us, Rauthulfr.”
+He leaned forward.
+“The children learn to love – or at least to live – afterward.
 But I have seen matches that were nothing but duty, and I have seen matches that grew into something more.
-I want more for my daughter.”
+I want more for my son.”

-“So do I,” Henry said.
-“I did not choose my wife for love.
-But I have come to value her more than any crown.
-I would have the same for Godfrey.”
+“As do I for my daughter,” Harold said.

 They sat in silence, the fire between them.
 Then Harold spoke again.